 Final Thoughts

-By implementing the essential strategies outlined in this guide, you can maintain a moth-free home, preserving both your peace of mind and the integrity of your belongings.
-Diligent identification and prompt action are key.
+By following the strategies in this guide, you can keep a moth-free home and protect both your peace of mind and your belongings.
+Quick identification and prompt action are key – and remember that it's the larvae, not the adults, you're really targeting.

-We go to great lengths to ensure that all our DIY moth control products are effective & easy-to-use.
+We go to great lengths to ensure that our DIY moth control products are effective, fast and easy-to-use.
+Explore our range of products to take control of your moth problems with confidence.